5genesis/TAP-plugins/README.md

 Provides functionality for sending commands through SSH and transferring files/folders from the remote machine using SCP.
 Usage samples can be found at `(TAPPath)/5Genesis/Samples/SSH_Sample.TapPlan`.

+### Tap.Plugins.5Genesis.Y1Demo

+Specific functionality for the year 1 review demo(s).
+Not expected to be used in general, logic included will probably be moved to other plugins and further refined in the future.

 ## Authors

 * **Bruno Garcia Garcia**